ENG4343 – British Literature in the Age of the Enlightenment

 The term paper is the basis for the grade in this course.

-Previous exams (The exam form has changed)
+Previous exams and assessment guidelines (The exam form has changed)

 Submit assignments in Inspera